Author: Federica Bonapace

 The first one, often associated with the interpreters’ role, is about welcoming and registering the clients or distributing gadgets.

 On the one hand, hostesses are not required to have the same language level as interpreters, even if it is preferable that they can speak at least a few languages, well or at fairly good level.

-On the other hand,professional interpretershandle negotiations and more technical translations, because the sales of the company they are working with depends on them too.
+On the other hand, professional interpreters handle negotiations and more technical translations because the success of the company they work for depends on them.